Ryan Gander: Television

-Gander first made an appearance on BBC Two in 2012 on an episode of The Culture Show.
-The following year, in 2015, "The Art of Everything", presented by Miranda Sawyer, explored 'the extraordinary diversity of Gander's art, spanning sculptures that tinker with art history, chess sets made from car parts, fantastical cocktails and even designer trainers'.
+Gander first made an appearance on BBC Two in 2014 on an episode of The Culture Show in episode "The Art of Everything", presented by Miranda Sawyer, explored the extraordinary diversity of Gander's art, spanning sculptures that brushed with art history, chess sets made from car components, creative cocktails and designer trainers.
 In 2016, BBC Two broadcast Ryan Gander: Living is a Creative Act.

 In 2017, Gander appeared on Sky Arts' The Art Show.
-That same year BBC Four presented Ryan Gander: The Idea of Japan, which took him "six thousand miles east of his Suffolk studio, to investigate how Japanese visual culture is closely linked to a special relationship with time, as the country's past and future inform its present tense".
-This was followed in 2019 by Me, My Selfie and I with Ryan Gander, which "investigates the selfie – the icon of a new kind of self-regard that hardly existed just ten years ago".
-The programme was critically acclaimed with The Guardian newspaper's Eleanor Morgan noting that "Gander's lines of questioning make for compelling viewing."
+That same year BBC Four presented Ryan Gander: The Idea of Japan, taking him 6000 miles east of his Suffolk studio, to investigate how Japanese visual culture is closely linked to a special relationship with time.
+This was followed in 2019 by Me, My Selfie and I with Ryan Gander, which investigated the new phenomenon of the selfie.
+The programme was praised by The Guardians Eleanor Morgan noting that "Gander's lines of questioning make for compelling viewing."

 Teaching

-Between 2003 and 2004, Gander taught Fine Art part-time at Sheffield Institute of Arts, Leeds College of Art and Manchester Metropolitan University.
-Gander was Professor of Visual Art at the University of Huddersfield.
-In 2004, he was awarded the Cocheme Fellowship at Byam Shaw School of Art, London.
+Gander was Professor of Visual Art at the University of Huddersfield, and at University of Suffolk.

-Subsequently, alongside his artistic practice, Gander has continued to be a visiting lecturer in a range of leading international institutions, including the AA School of Architecture, London, UK; the Royal College of Art, London, UK; École nationale des beaux-arts, Lyon, France; The New School, New York, US; University of Southern California, US; Fudan University, Shanghai, China; and The Royal Danish Academy of Art, School of Architecture, Copenhagen, Denmark.
-In 2019, he began a Hodder Fellowship at the Lewis Center for the Arts at Princeton University, an award given to artists and writers of exceptional promise to pursue independent projects at Princeton University during the academic year.

-Gander has previously served as a trustee of South London Gallery, London, Grizdale Arts, Liverpool Biennial, Open School East, as well as sitting on Tate Modern Council and Tate Members Council.
-Gander is currently a patron of Castlefield Gallery, Manchester and part of the Arts Council England Collection Acquisition Committee.

-Fairfield International and residency programme